What is a Google Business Profile?

 Frequently Asked Questions

-Can you use Google My Business if you don’t have a website?
+Can you use Google Business Profile if you don’t have a website?

 Yes.
-You can link to your Instagram or Facebook page instead of your website, or you can create a free Google website using the Website tool in the GMB settings menu.
+You can link to your Instagram or Facebook page instead of your website, or you can create a free Google website using the Website tool in the GBP settings menu.

-Can you use Google My Business if you don’t have a storefront?
+Can you use Google Business Profile if you don’t have a storefront?

 Yes.
 You can list your service areas instead, which can be as broad as ‘Australia’ or as niche as ‘Fortitude Valley.’

-How do you connect social media accounts to Google My Business?
+How do you connect social media accounts to your Google Business Profile?

-How do you connect Google Analytics to your Google My Business account?
+How do you connect Google Analytics to your Google Business Profile?

-Who is not eligible for a Google My Business account?
+Who is not eligible for a Google Business Profile?

 According to Google, the following businesses are not eligible for a Google Business Profile: